rudyauction509/Syncmoney-atommc/README.md

 ## Overview

+THIS IS A FORK MADE CUSTOM FOR THE ATOMMC MINECRAFT SERVER!
+NO SUPPORT WILL BE GIVEN!

 Syncmoney is a high-performance Minecraft economy plugin designed for multi-server networks.
 It synchronizes player balances across all servers in real-time using Redis Pub/Sub, with comprehensive protection against economic exploits and data loss.

 **Perfect for**: Survival servers, factions, SMPs, minigame networks, and any multi-server economy ecosystem.